SO-Eng/SO-MediaPlayer/README.md

 Use the exe file to install SoftwOrt-Mediaplayer

-'''bash
+'''python
 [setup.exe](https://github.com/SoftwOrt-Engineering/SoftwOrt-Mediaplayer/blob/master/setup.exe)
 '''
-No rights to install on your Computer?
+If you have no rights to install on your Computer?
 Use the [ZIP](https://github.com/SoftwOrt-Engineering/SoftwOrt-Mediaplayer/blob/master/SoftwOrt-Mediaplayer.zip) file and unzip in a folder of your choice.

 ## Features